at the mercy of the scroll

 into the stream

-destruction has followed me through my life as an artist. i’ve burned, broken, and erased my own work, searching for release when i cannot stand the pain.
+destruction has followed me through my life as an artist. i've burned, broken, and erased my own work, searching for release when i cannot stand the pain. in recent weeks, two sculptures met my hammer.